jasonsutherland/c4-bootstrap-mysql/README.md

 Changes in these directories will be pulled back into your git repo when running repack.
 To add more locations just edit the __scripts/repack/working_dirs__ file.

-Your DB's will also be backed up to __files/var/tmp/c4-bootstrap/sql/__ using mysqldump
+Your DB's will also be backed up to __files/var/tmp/c4-bootstrap/sql/__ using mysqldump.

 NB : You should set your github repo to private to avoid exposing your private code and configs to everyone!